duaa9094/reading-notes/level301/class03.md

 2. If I want to loop through an array and display each value in JSX, how do I do that in React?

+Build collections of elements and include them in JSX using curly braces {}

 3. Each list item needs a unique **Key**.

 4. What is the purpose of a key?

 Keys help React identify which items have changed, are added, or are removed